ethereum/ethereum-org-website/src/content/developers/tutorials/uniswap-v2-annotated-code/index.md

 storage is *expensive*, so the less of it we use the better, and the less often we change it the better.
 You can create [mappings that support iteration](https://github.com/ethereum/dapp-bin/blob/master/library/iterable_mapping.sol), but they require extra storage for a list of keys.
-In most applications you do not need.
+In most applications you do not need that.